New CCTV, new street lighting and increased police patrols - Worksop to get £550,000 to make streets safer

 It will also fund safety awareness training for schoolgirls, diversionary activity and attitudinal training for young men.

-Commissioner Henry has been working closely with Nottinghamshire Police and local authorities to prioritise women's safety, listening carefully to the views of local people and focus groups on what makes women feel safe.
+Commissioner Henry has been working closely with Nottinghamshire Police and Bassetlaw District Council to prioritise women's safety, listening carefully to the views of local people and focus groups on what makes women feel safe.

 Announcing the funding, she said: "I am determined that women and girls can walk without fear in our public spaces - this is a key priority of mine as your Police and Crime Commissioner.

+"This funding is proof that the Government is taking note and really values the way we solve problems here."

-"Working with partners, I will ensure that women feel safe on the streets of Worksop and Sutton-in-Ashfield by making sure they are well-lit and patrolled frequently."
+"Working with partners, I will ensure that women feel safe on the streets of Worksop by making sure they are well-lit and patrolled frequently."

+Bassetlaw District Council, which has supported the funding bid, will deliver and manage the projects.

+Cabinet member for regeneration, councillor Jo White, said: “This much needed funding will help improve safety in the district’s town centres through improvements to the CCTV network and street lighting.

+"New CCTV cameras and ANPR technology to identify offenders will play a major part in making Worksop a safer place for all".

+He added " The Business forum have applied for a share of the Police and Crime Commissioners Make Notts Safe Fund and if successful would be able to further assist community safety in the town centre".

-Bassetlaw MP Brendan Clarke-Smith added: "Constituents want to see improvements in the town and I am delighted that Worksop has received this funding.
+Bassetlaw MP Brendan Clarke-Smith said was ‘delighted’ Worksop has received the funding.

 "People should be able to feel safe walking our streets and the increased funding, which can be invested in state-of-the-art technology and other initiatives, will help to make this a reality."